On Air Now

 Chloé Lopes Gomes, the first Black female dancer at Berlin’s Staatsballett, has been awarded €16,000 (£14,000) in compensation and had her contract renewed, after she accused the company of institutional racism.

 On Instagram the dancer said her case “was a small victory but a huge step for the ballet world”.

-Lopes Gomes, who joined the Staatsballett as a corps de ballet member in 2018, spoke out about her experience in November this year, to German magazine Der Spiegel.
+Lopes Gomes, who joined as a corps de ballet member in 2018, spoke out about her experience in November 2020, to German magazine Der Spiegel.
 She said she faced racial harassment at the Berlin company, saying she was repeatedly told her skin colour meant she did not fit in.

-Lopes Gomes says the teacher told her on several occasions her skin colour was not aesthetically acceptable and used her to recreate a painting of a black dancer surrounded by white dancers, saying she would show her friends that the company “also has one of those”.
+Lopes Gomes said the ballet mistress told her on several occasions her skin colour was not aesthetically acceptable and even used her to recreate a painting of a Black dancer surrounded by white dancers, saying she would show her friends that the company “also has one of those”.

-The French ballerina, 29, has spoken out about a climate of fear at the company, which “meant that whilst my fellow dancers often felt uncomfortable at my treatment, they were mostly too scared to speak up.”
+The French ballerina, 29, spoke out about a climate of fear at the company, which “meant that whilst my fellow dancers often felt uncomfortable at my treatment, they were mostly too scared to speak up.”

 Lopes Gomes, who trained in Marseille and at the Bolshoi Ballet Academy and previously danced for the Ballet de l’Opéra de Nice, said she felt pride on joining in 2018.
 “It was the fulfilment of a childhood dream,” she told The Guardian.

-But, the dancer claims, the company “doesn’t have a safe way to report discrimination or harassment”.
+But the dancer claimed that at the company, there was no safe way to report discrimination or harassment.

 “There is still this idea in the ballet world that you have to suffer to make it.
 We – the younger generation – can’t accept that anymore.
 Ballet must reflect society.
 I don’t want to be abused just to be able to dance.
 I want to be happy in my life, not just when I step onstage.”